7 Best Binoculars For Hunting: Top Glass

 More is better, but bigger adds weight and cost as well.

-Other coatings can include anti-blue light, coatings to reduce chromatic aberration, anti-fog, and more.
+Additional coatings may include anti-blue light, chromatic aberration reduction, anti-fogging, and more.

-Glass Quality – is the biggest cost and biggest feature of any optic.
-The “quality” covers 3 main things people look at to judge, brightness, color, and coatings.
+Glass Quality – is what determines the cost and performance of optics.
+It has three main aspects: brightness, color, and coatings.

 Coatings we just covered, brightness is how much light gets transferred through the optic, and the color is normally how “true” the colors are to real life.

 Lower grades of glass or weird coatings can affect the colors you see.
-When you’re looking for a dark-furred critter against a background of the dark forest, seeing the truest colors is important.
+This becomes important when spotting dark-colored animals against a dark forest backdrop.

-Exit Pupil – is the diameter of light that comes out of the rearmost lens.
-This is the light you actually see.
-This is also important because of biology.
+Exit Pupil – is the diameter of the light that comes out of the back lens, and it’s what you actually see.

-But since most of us are at least glassing in the early or late light, a larger exit pupil is very nice to have.
+But since many of us hunt in early or late light, a larger exit pupil is a nice to have.

-Twilight Factor – is a bit outdated, but a lot of people want to know about it so I’ve included it here.
+Twilight Factor – is a bit outdated, but people still ask about it, so here it is.

-First, you multiply the magnification by the objective lens size, then you find the square root of that number.
-That result is the “twilight factor” of the optic.
+In the past, it was a way to measure how well an optic performs in low light.
+You multiply the magnification by the objective lens size, then find the square root of that number.
+That result is the “twilight factor.”

 Prisms are pieces of glass that the light travels through after passing through the objective lens and before being focused on the exit pupil.